 Linda was similarly enterprising in pursuing her dreams.
 Possessed by wanderlust but lacking the financial means to travel, she became a stewardess with American Airlines.
 In addition to taking her around the world, the company also paid for her graduate studies in counseling at San Francisco State University.
 This education, combined with her experience with airline passengers, gave her the skills for the work she has found most meaningful: volunteering as a hospital liaison between surgical teams and patients’ families.

-Now approaching their 50th wedding anniversary, the Gills are determined to leave a legacy that extends the reach of higher education.
+After more than 50 years of marriage, the Gills are determined to leave a legacy that extends the reach of higher education.
 In addition to Jack’s continuing involvement in the academy through teaching at numerous universities including Stanford, Harvard, and MIT, the Gill Foundation has supported scholarships, research, and clinical programs at the 11 universities attended by the Gills and their four children.